-The DNA they carried out their research on was from bacteria, and it was here they discovered bacteria’s trick for recognising an attack by viruses and fighting it off.
-A trick that these basic organisms has been evolving for over a billion years apparently!
+The DNA that Jennifer and other researchers carried out their research on was from bacteria.
+It was here they discovered bacteria’s trick for recognising an attack by viruses and fighting it off.
+A trick that these basic organisms had been evolving for over a billion years apparently!

 Most people have heard of DNA, genes, chromosomes and all that.
 But like myself, not many have any real grasp of how, even in broad principle, it all fits together.
 For those of us not in the know about such things, maybe a little insight before getting into this book would make it even more worthwhile.
 There’s a good ‘legoland’-type overview here: https://geneticalliance.org.uk/information/learn-about-genetics/dna-genes-chromosomes-and-mutations/